Morocco preparing law to allow cryptocurrencies, central bank chief says

 PHOTO

-A draft law on cryptocurrencies is undergoing the process of adoption in Morocco, the governor of its central bank, Abdellatif Jouahri, said on Tuesday.
+Morocco - A draft law on cryptocurrencies is undergoing the process of adoption in Morocco, the governor of its central bank, Abdellatif Jouahri, said on Tuesday, 26 November 2024.

 Cryptocurrencies have been banned in Morocco since 2017, but the public continues to use them underground, circumventing restrictions.